Oaxaca might well be becoming my new Byron Bay, aka the place I write approximately 482 blog posts on.

 If you’re spending a month or longer living in Oaxaca, you’ve got to make sure that you get up to the mountains as much as possible.
 It can seem like a trek sometimes, but it’s well worth it.

-San Jose del Pacifico – the most famous mountainous town near Oaxaca – famed for one thing – magic mushrooms.
+- San Jose del Pacifico – the most famous mountain town near Oaxaca – famed for one thing – magic mushrooms.
 But there are plenty of hiking opportunities as well and the chance to use a temazcal.

 The mountains can be easily reached by collectivos and minivans.